SirDino4t7/hello-world/README.md

 # hello-world

-yeah
-A bit about myself
+A bit about myself:
-I'm apparently a human
+I'm apparently a human.
-I don't want to be here
+I don't want to be here.
-I want to live elsewhere
+I want to live elsewhere.